kyleshank/docs/widget-types.md

 Widget Types
 ============

-Plugins can supply custom widget types for the Dashboard by supplying a class that implements `craft\base\WidgetInterface`.
+Plugins can supply custom widget types for the Dashboard by supplying a class that implements `craft\base\WidgetInterface` and `craft\base\WidgetTrait`.

-As a convenience, widget classes can extend `craft\base\Widget`, which provides a base implementation of the interface.
+As a convenience, you can extend `craft\base\Widget`, which provides a base widget implementation.

 You can refer to Craft’s own widget classes for examples.
 They are located in `vendor/craftcms/cms/src/widgets/`.